jana falls

 Also See: Knoi Waterfall near Sajla.

-A REQUEST: Most eateries around Jana Waterfall have been serving beer to tourists with none of them actually bringing back the empty bottles, leading to almost 100 percent of the empty bottles adding to the waste.
+A REQUEST: Most eateries around Jana Waterfall have been serving beer to tourists with none of them bringing back the empty bottles, leading to almost 100 percent of the empty bottles adding to the waste.

-Since mountains are home to wildlife too, broken bottles can lead to injuries to wild aminals.
+Since mountains are home to wildlife too, broken bottles can lead to injuries to wild animals.
 It is, therefore, a humble request to not drink alcohol around such tourist places or be a responsible tourist and bring the empty bottles back with you.

 Also Read: The 5-Day Travel Itinerary For Dalhousie & Chamba